KojiroAsano/MIT_WEEK_4/README.md

   Tha pac-man img turn the other side if it reaches the edge of window.

 ## Installation:
-  1. Donloads each file into one file.
+  1. Donloads each file into one file. <br>
     1. **images**
     2. **index.html**
     3. **pacman.js**
-  3. Run on the Web browser.
+  2. Run on the Web browser.

 ## Usage:
   If successfully installed and run on the Web browser, the pac-man appear on the browser, and moves to right to left and left to right every 200 mil sec.